Jun-Kissa in Osaka:

 They offer a long list of parfaits on their menu and, if need be, the plastic food display just outside of the café entrance can help you decide what you want.

 Their popular “morning set”—a set breakfast menu at kissaten—is served until noon, perfect for starting the day or an early lunch.
-Or, you can finish the night off with a parfait before their last order at 10pm.
+Be sure to check out some of Osaka’s coffee shops!

 Spots Introduced